Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 2: Causal/Structural Misspecification

 Let us assume that $\mathbf{U}_k$ and $\mathbf{U}_y$ are $N$-dimensional vectors of identically and independently distributed (i.i.d.) normally distributed random noise.
-The `$:=$' symbol (endearingly referred to as the walrus operator in the Python programming world) denotes \textit{assignment} rather than equality.
+The `$:=$' symbol denotes \textit{assignment} rather than equality.
 This distinction between assignment and equality is useful in reflecting the structural/causal direction of the arrows in the c-DAG.
 For example, the outcome $\mathbf{y}$ is a function of its inputs, and the equation should not be rearranged to imply that the inputs are a function of the outcome (the arrows point in one direction).
-Equation \ref{eq:DAG1} encode the fact that all the input variables are exogenous (i.e. completely independent of each other and determined only by i.i.d. noise) and that the outcome is determined by a weighted linear combination of these variables.
+Equation \ref{eq:DAG1} encodes that all the input variables are exogenous (\textit{i.e.}, completely independent of each other and determined only by i.i.d. noise) and that the outcome is determined by a weighted linear combination of these variables.
 In this setting we might understandably refer to the input variables as the independent variables, and the outcome as the dependent variable.
 As mentioned, these equations correspond with a simple multiple linear regression and can be solved to find $\boldsymbol{\theta}$ using OLS.
 We demonstrate this by undertaking a simulation for $K=4$ with $\theta^*_0 = 3.3$, $\theta^*_1 = 0.1$, $\theta^*_2= 0.3$ and $\theta^*_3 = 0.5$.
-We set $N=5000$ so that we do not have to be concerned about the stochastic variability associated with small samples, and the results are shown in Table \ref{tab:simple}.
+We set $N=5000$ so that we do not have to be concerned about the stochastic variability associated with small samples, and the results are $\hat{\theta}_0 = 3.31$, $\hat{\theta}_1 =0.11$, $\hat{\theta}_2 = 0.31$, and $\hat{\theta}_3 =0.50$

 From this demonstration it can be seen that the OLS regression successfully recovered $\hat{\boldsymbol{\theta}}$ close to $\boldsymbol{\theta}^*$.
 In this case, the data generating process directly matched the model we used to estimate the parameters and was therefore \textit{not} misspecified.
 When there is no misspecification, the estimated parameters may be interpreted as \textit{causal} parameters that tell us about the phenomenon (in this case, a simple, simulated phenomenon).
 Indeed, the parameters here can be interpreted as `one unit increase in $\mathbf{x}_1$ yields a $\theta_1$ increase in $\mathbf{y}$', as is common practice in psychology and social science.
+However, as we will see, the interpretability of this model is only possible because the structure of the data matched the structure of a multiple linear regression, equivalent to Figure \ref{fig:simple}(a), where all `predictors' are exogenous.